- The Association will be called the British Association of Paediatric Surgeons.

 - The Council shall have the power to set up Sub-Committees and for this purpose may co-opt any member of the Association and shall also have power to instruct the Executive Committee to set aside upon Trust from the Association’s general fund such funds as it considers appropriate for the attainment of the object specified in clause 2 hereof or any of them provided that all the terms on and the objects for which such funds are set aside shall always be such as are charitable in law.

 - The Association will welcome non-members to attend and contribute to the Annual Meetings.

 - The Association will meet as often as it is considered desirable – at least once per year.

 The Annual Meeting will include:

-a business meeting of the Council; a quorum being one-third of the total Council members
+a) a business meeting of the Council; a quorum being one-third of the total Council members.

-an open scientific meeting; a permanent record of all participants at the Annual Congress will be kept by the Secretary
+b) an open scientific meeting; a permanent record of all participants at the Annual Congress will be kept by the Administrative Secretary.

-a social meeting open to all participants and their guests
+c) a social meeting open to all participants and their guests.

 - Alterations to Constitution and Rules.

 a) Proposals for alterations of the Constitution and Rules may be made by any member of the Association provided they are submitted in writing to the Honorary Secretary at least three months before either meeting of the Council.